mongodb/docs/source/includes/fact-cache-activity.rst

-Monitor the MongDB cache, which stores frequently accessed data in memory to service queries faster.
+Monitor the MongoDB cache, which stores frequently accessed data in memory to service queries faster.